ibm-cloud-docs/billing-usage/manage_billing.md

 You can use the {{site.data.keyword.cloud}} billing and usage dashboard to make a one-time payment, change your credit card details, view your billing items, and view your invoices.
 {: shortdesc}

+To manage payments, you need an access policy with the Operator role or higher on the Billing account management service.
+See [IAM access](/docs/iam?topic=iam-userroles) for more information.

 ## Making a one-time payment
 {: #makepayment}